cgnerds/SlamARAndroid/README.md

 The Android version of SlamAR.
 The funcitons are as follows:
 1. Using the ORB method to recognize the targe image and render an cube.
+2. Using the SLAM method to recognize the unknown scenes.